Effective Date: 1 July 2013 Download the Financial Services Guide (PDF, 256 KB)

 We will not give you personal financial product advice when you visit our website or contact us on 13 22 65.

 You can give us instructions by using the contact details set out on the last page of this FSG.
 Some products and services may have their own rules around how to provide instructions or execute certain transactions.
 Please refer to the PDS or other disclosure document for the product for these details.

 Generally, you need to give us instructions in writing (e.g. fax, email or letter) or another method as agreed by us.

 If we provide you with further advice, you may request a record of the advice, at that time or by contacting us on 13 22 65 up to 7 years after the day of providing the advice.

 Payment for the services we provide

-If you acquire a product issued by a company in the National Australia Bank Group of companies (including NAB), the relevant company, or any other National Australia Bank Group company providing services in relation to the product, may receive fees and or commissions in relation to that product which may ultimately benefit other members of the group and any directors or other associates of those companies.
+If you acquire a product issued by a company in the National Australia Bank Group of companies (including NAB), the relevant company, or any other National Australia Bank Group company providing services in relation to the product, we may receive fees and/or commissions in relation to that product which may ultimately benefit other members of the group and any directors or other associates of those companies.
 Any commissions or other fees that the relevant company, or any other National Australia Group company (including NAB) receives in relation to these services will generally be disclosed in the disclosure document for the relevant product.